 West Allegheny's approach to student discipline is corrective and intended to modify the inappropriate behavior.
-Maintaining appropriate standards of discipline in the West Allegheny School District is essential to the establishment of a safe and orderly educational environment The Student Code of Conduct will be interpreted by the where students can learn. administration and their designees in a manner which they deem just, given the circumstances of the individual case.
-Additionally, students must understand that administrators shall have the authority to enforce other reasonable disciplinary actions which they find specifically (including limiting student warranted by situations not covered participation/attendance extracurricular schoolbased events/special in assemblies/programs aimed at rewarding positive student effort and performance).
+Maintaining appropriate standards of discipline in the West Allegheny School District is essential to the establishment of a safe and orderly educational environment where students can learn.
+The Student Code of Conduct will be interpreted by the administration and their designees in a manner which they deem just, given the circumstances of the individual case.
+Additionally, students must understand that administrators shall have the authority to enforce other reasonable disciplinary actions which they find warranted by situations not covered specifically (including limiting student participation/attendance in extracurricular school- based events/special assemblies/programs aimed at rewarding positive student effort and performance).